wasimscctech/CCTech-Intermediate/anagram/README.md

 Motivation:
-we need to write a program to generate all potential anagrams of an input string.
+We need to write a program to generate all potential anagrams of an input string.

 Theory:
 Anagram is a word or phrase that is made by arranging the letters of another word or phrase in a different order.